 -GLENN HENDREN (Legacy Classic)

-Question: “Can you please increase my line of credit to accommodate my current merchandise needs?
+Frequently Asked Question 3: “Can you please increase my line of credit to accommodate my current merchandise needs?

-Question: “What is my line of credit?
+Frequently Asked Question 4: “What is my line of credit?
 How much credit can you extend?
 And can I go over my credit line?”

-Basically, I review credit (via interchange reports, credit inquiries) to see if we can increase credit lines if there is an upsurge in orders.”
+I review credit (via interchange reports, credit inquiries) to see if we can increase credit lines if there is an upsurge in orders.”

 -WENDY TESTER (Lee Industries)